wycks/WordPhing/README.md

 Commands are chainable , for example `"phing wp-install wp-gzip"`

-*The build will not overwrite existing directories or existing databases.*

 ##Advanced Instructions

 WordPhing now contains 2 extra files to run normal PHP and WordPress code, have a look at them for examples.

- `boot.php` can be run during the install process to customize installation (creation or removing default content).
+ `boot.php` can be run during the install process to customize installation.

  `run.php` can be run via the `phing wp-run` command on an existing WordPress install